jub-ecosystem/mictlanx-client/README.md

 <!-- #  MictlanX  -->
 **MictlanX** is a prototype storage system developed for my PhD thesis - titled as *Reactive elastic replication strategy for ephemeral computing*.
-Actually  the source code for the storage system is private, it is for the exclusive use of the *AdaptiveZ* research group.
+For now the source code is kept private, and it is for the exclusive use of the *AdaptiveZ* research group.

 ## MictlanX - Client
 To perform operation in MictlanX you need to use a special client to reduce the service comunication complexity.
 This repository presents a easy to use client.